 - Pilots not associated with a Chapter

-Pilots not associated with an EAA Chapter will be issued a credit letter as in past years.
-Individual pilots can use the credits to help send a child to the Air Academy, or return the credits to EAA.
+Pilots not associated with an EAA chapter will be issued a credit letter as in past years.
+Individual pilots can use the credits to help send a child to the EAA Air Academy, or return the credits to EAA.
 Please note that individual pilots cannot participate directly in the cash reimbursement program.
-However, individual pilots may gift their credits to an EAA Chapter, to assist that Chapter’s activities.
+However, individual pilots may donate their credits to an EAA chapter to support that chapter’s activities.